purescript-halogen/purescript-halogen/GUIDE.md

 ## Rendering

-A `render` function takes the component’s current state value and returns a value constructed using Halogen’s type safe `HTML` DSL, with the ability for elements in the rendered HTML to send actions back to the component, using the query algebra `f`. `ComponentHTML` is a type alias that specialises the the `HTML` type for use in components:
+A `render` function takes the component’s current state value and returns a value constructed using Halogen’s type safe `HTML` DSL, with the ability for elements in the rendered HTML to send actions back to the component, using the query algebra `f`. `ComponentHTML` is a type alias that specialises the `HTML` type for use in components:

 ``` purescript
 type ComponentHTML f = HTML Void (f Unit)